 Residential energy demand analysis was initiated by the pioneering work of Houthakker (1951) on British urban electricity consumption.
-Since then, and especially after the oil price shocks in the 1970s, numerous studies have examined energy consumption in the residential sector, using aggregate-level econometric demand techniques (e.g., Clements and Madlener, 1999; Narayan and Smith, 2005) or disaggregate, household-level, econometric techniques (Timilisma, 2009).
-The focus of this paper is on disaggregate-household level econometric modeling techniques.
+Since then, and especially after the oil price shocks in the 1970s, numerous studies have examined energy consumption in the residential sector, using aggregate-level econometric demand techniques (e.g., Clements and Madlener, 1999; Narayan and Smith, 2005) or disaggregate, household-level, econometric techniques.
+The focus in this paper is on disaggregate-household level econometric modeling techniques.

 From a modeling perspective, several econometric studies use single-equation log-linear models that estimate the amount of a fuel used conditional upon a household choosing to use that fuel (e.g., Filippini and Pachauri, 2004).
 The approach is to regress the natural logarithm of energy consumption as a function of price, income, climate, and other variables influencing demand.
 Sometimes, log-log (or double-log) models, in which the explanatory variables (price, income, etc.) also take a logarithmic form along with the dependent variable, are also used (Dale et al., 2009).
 Log-linear and log-log models are easy to estimate and simple to interpret.
 For example, the coefficient of the log-price variable in a log-log model can be directly interpreted as the price elasticity of demand.
 However, these models have been criticized for the lack of a sound behavioral/ theoretical foundation (Madlener, 1996).
-Another stream of studies uses the transcendental logarithmic (or translog) functional forms proposed by Christensen et al. (1973).
-The translog specification includes quadratic forms of the log-price and log-income variables in addition to first-order terms in a log-log specification.
+Another stream of studies use the transcendental logarithmic (or translog) functional forms proposed by Christensen et al., (1973).
+The translog specification includes quadratic forms of the log-price and log-income variables in addition to first order terms in a log-log specification.
 This specification comes with additional flexibility relative to the log-linear or log-log models, but there is also the potential problem of obtaining unintuitive/unstable parameter (and elasticity) estimates (Madlener, 1996).
-Further, one cannot use single-equation regression models (whether log-linear, log-log, or translog) to analyze households' consumption of multiple types of fuel simultaneously.
+Further, one cannot use single-equation regression models (whether log-linear, log-log, or translog) to simultaneously analyze households' consumption of multiple types of fuel.
 Another limitation is that none of these approaches can be used to model the "discrete" choices households make on the type(s) of energy/fuel to use.
-On the other hand, a common feature of household energy consumption data (as will be discussed in a subsequent section) is that several households consume multiple types, but not necessarily all types, of energy available to them.
-This choice process can be viewed as a result of multiple discrete-continuous choices, where households make discrete choices of "whether to use" and continuous choices of "how much to use" for each type of energy available in the market.
+On the other hand, a common feature of household energy consumption data (as will be discussed in a subsequent section) is that several households make discrete choices of "whether to use" and continuous choices of "how much to use" for each type of energy available in the market.